oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 However, not all columns of the U matrix can be constructed this way.
 When the input matrix is not square, the number of eigen vectors calculated is less than the number of columns in U matrix.

-In this kernel, filler data is inserted to complete the matrix if needed.
+An orthogonalization kernel is needed to generate extra orthogonal vectors.

 ### U Matrix orthogonalization
-As mentioned above, when filler data is inserted to complete the U matrix, it breaks the orthogonality requirement.
-To fix this, we need to generate column vectors that are orthogonal with the rest of the matrix.
+As mentioned above, when extra filler vectors are needed to complete the U matrix, we need to orthogonalize the matrix.

 An efficient algorithm to do this is already implemented in our [QR Decomposition sample](../qrd/README.md).
-So here we will just insert an instant of the streamingQRD design.
+So here we will just insert an instant of the `streamingQRD` design.
 The Q output of this kernel is orthogonalized U matrix.

 ### Demo testbench
 In this sample, a testbench is used to demo the SVD design.
 The test bench use an input matrix of size 16 x 8, and its know singular values to compare for correctness.

-Since the singular vectors are non-unique, their correctness are checked by checking its orthogonality and the relationship $A = USV^-1$
+Since the singular vectors are non-unique, their correctness are checked by checking its orthogonality and the relationship $A = USV^T$

 ## Build the `SVD` design
 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.